How to Navigate the Transition from College to a Career

 Do you know the steps to transition from finishing college to a career?

-While it helps to have an idea of your career path after graduation, don’t worry if your first job does not perfectly fit your plan.
+While it helps to know your career path after graduation, don’t worry if your first job does not perfectly fit your plan.

-Many recent college grads change jobs after their first year; sometimes, it takes that long (or longer!) to determine what you want to do in life.
-Your major does not identify the types of jobs you can work in.
+Many recent college graduates change jobs after their first year; sometimes, determining what you want to do takes that long (or longer!).
+Your college major does not identify the jobs you can work in.

-While there are specialized fields, such as engineering, where you need to have a degree in this area, most of the position requires a college degree.
-Focus your job search on the types of jobs you want.
+While there are specialized fields, such as engineering, where you need a degree in this area, most of the position requires a college degree.
+Focus your job search on the types of positions you want.

 What You’ll Need

 Focus your resume and cover letter on your contribution to the company where you want to work.
 Send your resume to potential employers, employment agencies, recruiters, and your network.
-Spend time daily looking for job opportunities.
+Spend time daily networking, researching, setting reasonable goals, and looking for job opportunities.
+Check out job fairs, professional organizations, company websites, or job boards to locate positions of interest.

-Don’t refuse a job that you think is below you; be realistic.
+Don’t refuse a job you think is below you; be realistic.
 You may have to start at a low level and move up.
-That is not to say you should take just any job offer; you should research your career path to find out which level most new hires start.
+That is not to say you should take just any job offer; you should research your career path to determine which level most new hires start.

 You’ve Landed Your First Job.

-Soon, you will interview and land your first job—congratulations!
+Soon, you will secure an interview and land your first job—congratulations!
 Are you ready to transition into a new career?
 What an exciting time it is for you!
-Landing a new job after college is a big step.
+Landing a new job after college is an exciting and significant step.

-Appropriate social behavior is much different in the working world than in college.
-It is much more formal and requires professional speech and behavior.
+Appropriate social action is much different in the working world than in college.
+It is much more formal and requires professional speech and style.

-Job seekers’ behaviors are judged in job interviews and during your job search.
-Prove you are intelligent, articulate, motivated, and professional by sharing success stories related to your career achievements.
+Job seekers’ potential job performance can be judged by their conduct in the job interview and during their employment search.
+Prove you are intelligent, articulate, motivated, and professional by sharing success stories about your career achievements.

 Acting unprofessional in the workplace can get you fired.
 Never drink at work or even during a casual lunch with colleagues.
 Act responsibly at all times.
-Do not gossip.
+Do not lie or gossip.

 What to Expect

-Most jobs require employees to arrive at work, take lunch and breaks, and leave work at specific times.
+Most jobs require employees to arrive, take lunch and breaks, and leave at specific times.
 This strict schedule can be frustrating because you have been used to a more flexible schedule as a college student.

 Learn to take short breaks to use the restroom or get a cup of coffee or some water.
 Always arrive on time.

 Expect to work some overtime.
-Be ready to work at least eight hours per day and take only two weeks of vacation per year.
+Be ready to work at least eight hours daily and take only two weeks of annual vacation.
 It won’t be easy!
-Work will now be (and should be) your primary focus in life until you have a family.
+Work will now be (and should be) your primary focus until you have a family.

-Professional attire (a suit, clean clothes, neat hair, and appropriate makeup) is essential on the job.
+Professional attire (a suit, clean clothes, neat hair, and appropriate makeup) is essential.
 Others may judge you based on your attire and appearance.

-Always maintain good hygiene; never forget to shower, brush your teeth and hair, wear deodorant in the morning before leaving for work.
+Always maintain good hygiene; shower, brush your teeth and hair, and wear deodorant before leaving for work.

 Your ability to collaborate and get along well with individuals from different cultures and backgrounds to cooperate with other employees will be vital in doing well on your first job.
 Stay organized and manage your time carefully.
 Learn from your mistakes, and do not hesitate to ask for advice and assistance.